awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-email.md

 ![\[Console showing where validation emails were sent.\]](http://docs.aws.amazon.com/acm/latest/userguide/images/PendingValidationEmail.png)

 **Note**
 There is an exception to the process described above\.
-If you request an ACM Certificate for a domain name that begins with **www** or a wild card asterisk \(**\***\), ACM removes the leading **www** or asterisk and sends email to the administrative addresses\.
+If you request an ACM certificate for a domain name that begins with **www** or a wild card asterisk \(**\***\), ACM removes the leading **www** or asterisk and sends email to the administrative addresses\.
 These addresses are formed by prepending admin@, administrator@, hostmaster@, postmaster@, and webmaster@ to the remaining portion of the domain name\.
-For example, if you request an ACM Certificate for www\.example\.com, email is sent to admin@example\.com rather than to admin@www\.example\.com\.
-Likewise, if you request an ACM Certificate for \*\.test\.example\.com, email is sent to admin@test\.example\.com\.
+For example, if you request an ACM certificate for www\.example\.com, email is sent to admin@example\.com rather than to admin@www\.example\.com\.
+Likewise, if you request an ACM certificate for \*\.test\.example\.com, email is sent to admin@test\.example\.com\.
 The remaining common administrative addresses are similarly formed\.

 **Note**
 Ensure that email is sent to the administrative addresses for an apex domain, such as `example.com`, rather than to the administrative addresses for a subdomain, such as `test.example.com`\.
 To do that, specify the `ValidationDomain` option in the [RequestCertificate](https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html) API or the [request\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm/request-certificate.html) AWS CLI command\.
 This feature is not currently supported when you use the console to request a certificate\.